-The Board has no standing committees other than the Audit Committee, the Compensation Committee and the Governance and Nominating Committee.
+The Board has no standing committees other than the Audit Committee, the Compensation Committee, the Governance and Nominating Committee, and the Technical, Safety, Environment and Social Responsibility Committee.

 Assessment

 The Board is responsible for ensuring that an appropriate system is in place to evaluate the effectiveness of the Board as a whole, the individual committees of the Board, and the individual members of the Board and such committees with a view of ensuring that they are fulfilling their respective responsibilities and duties.
 In connection with such evaluations, each director is required to provide his or her assessment of the effectiveness of the Board and each committee as well as the performance of the individual directors, annually.
 Such evaluations take into account the competencies and skills each director is expected to bring to his or her particular role on the Board or on a committee, as well as any other relevant facts.